Llywelyn Bren: Background of the revolt

 Before the outbreak of Llywelyn's revolt in 1316, there had already been violence in the Welsh Marcher lands of south-east Wales.
 The Battle of Bannockburn in June 1314 marked the death of Gilbert de Clare, 8th Earl of Gloucester the Lord of Glamorgan.
-He had been the most prominent landowner in the south and his death left a regional power vacuum.
-There was a heavy-handed response from the English Crown to overseeing De Clare's lands.
-That combined with the death of several hundred men of Glamorgan at Bannockburn caused a revolt in the lordship in late summer that year.
-Llywelyn seems not to have taken part.
+He had been the most prominent landowner in the south and his death left a regional power vacuum after over 50 years of controlling the area Gwynllwg.
+With the losses amongst the 5,000 English army, roughly 500 Welshmen were of Glamorgan at Bannockburn, it caused a revolt in the lordship in late summer that year, from June or July until September.
+(Note: Llywelyn seems not to have taken part.)
 The revolt appears to have ended when King Edward II of England appointed Bartholomew de Badlesmere, as royal custodian in Glamorgan.